Please note that this post contains affiliate links. Find full disclosure policy here.

 Compared to other Finland travel books, Lonely Planet Finland is surprisingly light due to the smart paper quality.
 It doesn’t come with a lot of pictures, but I didn’t miss them at all.

 So yes, the editorial team of Lonely Planet Finland has done a marvelous job.
 I warmly recommend this book to any traveler planning a trip to Finland!
-This guide is also available as a Kindle edition.
+This guide is also available as an e-edition.

 The Second Best Finland Travel Guide Book for Travel Planning

 I have to say that this is a double win for Lonely Planet.

 The earlier 2015 edition of Lonely Planet Finland is my second favorite pick for a travel planner.
 That is if you cannot get the newest edition, I mean.

 The editorial team is different, but also in this book, you can feel the author’s (Andy Symington) love for Finland.

 The newer edition has more to it with the pull-out map, improved “Travel with Kids”-section and updated detailed recommendations which are great.
 That being said, the 2015 edition still wins the other books by a fair share.

 An Additional Travel Planning Tip for a Finland Visitor

 The Best Finland Guide Book for the Armchair Traveler